alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/data/ef-rp/sort-filter-page.md

 ### <a name="create-the-page-model"></a>Sayfa modelini oluşturma

-Aşağıdaki kodla bir *Pages/about. cshtml. cs* dosyası oluşturun:
+*Pages/about. cshtml. cs* dosyasını aşağıdaki kodla güncelleştirin:

 [!code-csharp[Main](intro/samples/cu30/Pages/About.cshtml.cs)]